-AlA is strongly committed to making people live healthier, longer and better lives.
-We aim to make a real difference to our community through a number of corporate social responsibility initiatives, for instance AlA Sharing A Life Day, AlA School Library, AlA Operation Smile, AlA New Legs New Life, and so on.
+AIA is strongly committed to making people live healthier, longer and better lives.
+We aim to make a real difference to our community through our ESG programme and corporate social responsibility initiatives, for instance AIA Sharing A Life Day, AIA School Library, AIA Operation Smile, AIA New Legs New Life, and so on.